ketankartoza/qgis-gea-plugin/docs/src/user/quickstart/index.md

 ### Opening the GEA QGIS Project

-To open the QGIS right click on the project file that ends in .qgz and choose to open it with QGIS
+To open the QGIS `project` right click on the project file that ends in .qgz and choose to open it with QGIS

 ![Open with QGIS](./img/quick-start-24.png)

-QGIS will then open with the folllowing project and map layers viewable.
+QGIS will then open with the following project and map layers viewable.

 ![QGIS Project](./img/quick-start-25.png)